highcharts/highcharts/docs/datagrid/style-by-css.md

 The rest of the classes are specific for each element.

-To style the DataGrid's row:
+To style the DataGrid's rows:
 ```css
 .highcharts-dashboards-row {
     padding: 10px;